istd50043-2023-spring/lecture_notes/l8_query_optimization.md

 The idea behind is to apply the following heuristics
 1. Only consider the left-skew trees.
     1. This is because in many different physical plans, we need to scan the right sub-tree multiple times in join.
 It is better to keep the right sub-tree as simple as possible.
-    2. If we apply this heuristic, we cut down the search based to
+    2. If we apply this heuristic, we cut down the search base to

 $$
     \left (\begin{array}{c}
             n \\
             n - 1